autogluon/autogluon/docs/tutorials/image_classification/kaggle.md

 # ag.utils.generate_csv(inds, './data/shopeeiet/submission.csv')
 ```

-will produce a submission file located at: `./data/shopeeiet/submission.csv`.
+This produces a submission file located at: `./data/shopeeiet/submission.csv`.

 To see an example submission, check out the file `sample submission.csv` at this link: [Data](https://www.kaggle.com/c/shopee-iet-machine-learning-competition/data).